 - Home: repetitive movements overhead – painting, reaching for things

-- Posture – protracted scapulae (aka ‘rounded shoulder’ posture) decrease the ability of scapulae to rotate upward, therefore increasing risk of impingement with humerus
+- Posture – protracted scapulae (aka ‘rounded shoulder’ posture) decrease the ability of scapulae to rotate upward, therefore increasing the risk of impingement with the humerus

 - Anatomical deformities – acromion (different bony shapes / sizes / oritentation)

-Registered physiotherapist can utilize numerous movement and ‘special’ tests to confirm likelihood of shoulder impingement syndrome as the cause of your shoulder pain or other differential diagnosis.
-These tests may include : Range of motion, Strength, Hawkins Impingement Test, Empty can test, drop arm test, speed’s test, painful arc, etc.
+A registered physiotherapist can utilize numerous movement and ‘special’ tests to confirm the likelihood of shoulder impingement syndrome as the cause of your shoulder pain or other differential diagnoses.
+These tests may include: Range of motion, Strength, Hawkins Impingement Test, Empty can test, drop arm test, speed test, painful arc, etc.

-Good news is that shoulder pain from shoulder impingement is treatable (non-operatively or operatively) if correct diagnosis and treatment is applied.
-As a result 60-90% patients improve and are symptom-free with physiotherapy.
+The good news is that shoulder pain from shoulder impingement is treatable (non-operatively or operatively) if correct diagnosis and treatment is applied.
+As a result 60-90% of patients improve and are symptom-free with physiotherapy.